mfbsouza/mfbsouza/README.md

 ### My favorite languages

-- C, Python and starting to lurn Rust
+- C, Python and starting to learn Rust

 <!--
 **mfbsouza/mfbsouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.